 Containers - Docker support

-Starting with Rudder 6.2, there is a Docker image for running a fully containerized relay.
+There is a Docker image for running a fully containerized relay.

 Download the image from the Docker Hub with: